Fall Prevention: Solutions for Your Home

-Thousands of older adults fall in their homes each year.
-As you age, your home can present some challenges.
-But you can make changes that let your home better meet your needs while reducing your fall risk.
+One in three adults aged 65 and older experience a fall each year.
+60% of falls occur in the home.
+There are changes you can make to reduce your personal fall risk while meeting your personal needs.
 Below is a list of possible hazards in your home and modifications that can be made for your safety.

-High shelves in the kitchen, closets, and other storage areas can be harder to reach as you age.
+High shelves in the kitchen, closets, and other storage areas can be harder to reach.
 Lower shelves three inches from their standard height for easier access.

 Install a peephole in the front door at the right height for you.
 This will allow you to see out without the hazard of trying to balance on your tiptoes.